pedrotgn/pyactor/docs/tutorial.rst

     web.remote_server(f1)

-Then lets do the work.
-Create two Workload instance and pass to them the web server we created::
+Then let's do the work.
+Create two Workload instances and pass to them the web server we created::

     load = host.spawn('wl1', Workload)